Billy Joiner

-Billy Joiner (10 May 1938 - 2019), was an American professional boxer from Cincinnati, U.S.
+Billy Joiner (10 May 1938 – June 2019), was an American professional boxer from Cincinnati, U.S.

 Early life

 Joiner was born in Cincinnati, Ohio, on 10 May 1938.
 His father was a former professional boxer, as was his uncle who had once knocked out Freddie Miller in a bout.

 Amateur career

-Joiner was the 1962 National Golden Gloves and National AAU Light-Heavyweight Champion and compiled an Amateur record of 86-6 (The Ring, March 1964), and won the National Golden Gloves with a win over Gerald McClure of Toledo, Ohio.
-He also fought Cassius Clay twice as an amateur between 1960-61.
-He made his professional debut in August 1962, stopping Jukius Dickins in two rounds.
+Joiner was the 1962 National Golden Gloves and National AAU Light-Heavyweight Champion and compiled an Amateur record of 86–6 (The Ring, March 1964), and won the National Golden Gloves with a win over Gerald McClure of Toledo, Ohio.
+He also fought Cassius Clay twice as an amateur between 1960–61.
+He made his professional debut in August 1962, stopping Jukius Dickins in two rounds..
+Training in the Reading Hill Gym.
+Sparing partner.
+Rocky Susshine.
+Was training for his first bought in the Grater Cincinnati Golden Gloves.
+Greater Cincinnati included Cincinnati.
+Kentucky and Indiana.
+In the first year Rocky Susshine won 38 fights by TKO.
+Rocky going from Sub-Novice to Open Division in the first year.
+Soon after Rocky was sent to Vietnam.

 Professional career

 He was a promising heavyweight prospect in the 1960s who failed to live up to his promise.
 A slick boxer with little punch, Joiner is best remembered for lasting the distance with former world heavyweight champion Sonny Liston on March 28, 1969, during Liston's comeback.
 This was in fact their second fight.
 They'd fought in May the year before with Liston winning a seventh round stoppage.

 He also fought (and lost) to top heavyweight contenders Zora Folley, Oscar Bonavena, Mac Foster, Alfredo Evangelista and Larry Holmes.